 We’re not talking about your preferred camo pattern here, instead, work with a qualified instructor at a reputable gun range to create a repeatable stance, grip, and trigger fundamentals that will form the foundation for long range accuracy.

 Once you’ve done this, you can hone your skills – just ensure that you always keep those fundamentals in check.
 For handgun shooters, that may mean mastering a specific stance and grip on the gun.
 For rifle shooters, breath control and trigger manipulation are essential.

 Yes, you can become a good long range shooter with a .44 Magnum revolver or .50 caliber handgun.
 However, most shooters, even veteran firearms enthusiasts, will find better long term accuracy potential by using a moderately powerful weapon as a training sidearm.
 9mm pistols, especially those in medium to large frame sizes, are perfect for handgun enthusiasts.

-Rifles in the .223 - .260 caliber range are generally quite easy to shoot, and their mild recoil can help eliminate bad habits like flinching and jerking the trigger.
+Rifles in the .223 – .260 caliber range are generally quite easy to shoot, and their mild recoil can help eliminate bad habits like flinching and jerking the trigger.
 There is a reason our U.S. Servicemen and Women are trained on .223 caliber AR15s.
 They are accurate, not excessively loud, and have extremely mild recoil.
-An excellent way to find a gun that works for you is to shoot a variety of guns at a well-equipped indoor range.
+An excellent way to find a gun that works for you is to shoot a variety of guns at the best gun range in Las Vegas.

 This philosophy varies from shooter to shooter, and from gun to gun, but most experts agree that the most accurate gun – and the one that will deliver the highest degree of accuracy when shooting at long ranges, is one that is clean.
 In general, guns that use a higher grade of materials in the barrel like to be shot cleaner.